top of page

 Breathing in droplets in the air

 BCCDC advises that coronavirus is not transmitted through airborne transmission, however, if somebody coughs or sneezes, they do generate droplets which are airborne for at least a short period of time but do not float in the air and generally fall to the ground within one to two meters.
 Anybody who is near the individual may risk breathing in these droplets.
-Physical distancing (maintaining 2 meters of distance from other people at all time) will reduce the risk of this occurring.
+Physical distancing (maintaining 2 meters of distance from other people at all times) will reduce the risk of this occurring.

 Close Contact

 Close contact refers to physical contact with another person, for example shaking hands or hugging.
 When people cough or sneeze, droplets may deposit on their skin or clothing, especially if they cough or sneeze into their hands.
-People who are carriers of COVID-19 may transfer the virus from their hands or clothing to others during close contact.
+People who are carriers of may transfer the virus from their hands or clothing to others during close contact.

 Surface Contact

-Risk Assessment for COVID-19
+Risk Assessment for Infectious Diseases

 The following risk assessment table is adapted from WorkSafeBC Regulation Guideline G6.34-6.
 Using this guideline as a reference, we have determined that the risk level of our workers is low when they maintain physical distancing.
 Our workers work on an agricultural work site and have little contact with the general public.